Jian87/search-enginner-index/README.md

  # tips
  the search result return two arrays in json format, array 1 hold search result based on TF-IDF, array 2 hold search result based on PageRank + HITS

+ each search result item return in this json format{link: "", title: "", description: ""};

  you can modify the number of search result in SearchDAOImpl;

  you can modify the length of description of each search result in Dictionary => add(method)